Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Baylor and its opponents have gone over the current 52-point total in seven of 11 games (63.6%) this season.

-- Baylor has combined with its opponents to score more than 52 points in seven of 11 games this season.
+- Texas Tech has combined with its opponents to score more than 52 points in seven of 11 games this season.

+- The 51.5 combined points per game that these two squads have allowed this season are 0.5 fewer than the 52 total in this contest.

 - The 59.7 PPG average total in Red Raiders games this season is 7.7 points more than this game's over/under.